Summer - A Gentle Ayurvedic Guide for Balance & Bliss

 A Note on Milk

 In Shaka Vansiya Ayurveda (SV Ayurveda), milk is considered one of the most deeply nourishing foods.
 Rich in soma—the cooling, stabilizing energy of nature—milk carries heavy, grounding qualities that support strength, vitality, and calm.
-It is unique in that it can nourish all seven tissue layers of the body (dhatus: plasma, blood, muscle, fat, bone, marrow, and reproductive fluid) within just 24 hours.
+It is unique in that it can nourish all seven tissue layers of the body (dhatus: plasma (rasa), blood (rakta), muscle (mamsa), fat (meda), bone (asthi), bone marrow (majja), and reproductive fluid (shukra) within just 24 hours.
 But to receive its full benefits, milk must be consumed properly.
+Always warm milk, and for optimum digestion add spices such as cinnamon to digest carbohydrates and cardamom to digest the protein in milk.
+A pinch or two of turmeric can also be added for cleansing the liver, and if you wish some grated ginger root to add a little heat during cooler weather.
+Milk pairs best with grains, almonds, dates, or a touch of honey.
+Avoid mixing it with fruit, meat, or salty foods, as these combinations can disturb digestion.
+Most importantly, choose the best-quality milk you can find—whole, grass-fed, and as minimally processed as possible—to ensure it brings optimum strength, nourishment, and balance to body and mind.

 A Note on Fruit